 Sticking with the example above, if you are trying to raise your credit score by 100+ points, you’ll need to have a plan of attack.
 While there is no set process for bringing your 480 credit score up, there are a few things you can consider changing to increase your score:

 - Know your score.
-Consider downloading a free tool like Credit Karma or Chase’s Credit Journey or a similar app that allows you to monitor your credit.
+Consider downloading a free tool like Credit Karma, Credit Repair, Credit Firm, and Credit Assistance Network or similar apps that allows you to monitor your credit.
 Once you see your score and know where you are you can begin to take action and improve your score.
 Remember to look at your credit report critically and identify any items that may be fraudulent.

 - Save some money.
 There is always a huge debate in the finance world when it comes to whether you should save or pay off debts first.
 If you don’t have any money in savings you’ll need to establish emergency savings before tackling any of your debt.
 Your 480 credit score will only get worse if you have to continue taking out loans or credit cards for emergencies.
 If you’re having trouble saving, you may consider selling some of your old stuff for extra cash.